msiwy/cs3300-message-api/README.md

 ```
 ## Group
 ### Create a group
+To create a group, send a POST request to /group with a JSON object containing the String : owner and String : groupName.
 #### Request
 | Request Parameter | Type | Description  |
 | ------------- | ------------- | ------------ |